material-motion/material-motion/README.md

 # Interactive Motion Starmap

 This book aspires to empower creators with the language and tools needed to describe and implement rich, interactive motion.
-Within, we explore [essential primitives](primitives.md), a [software design pattern](plan-execution-pattern.md), [motion runtimes](concepts/runtimes.md), and more.
+Within, we explore [essential primitives](primitives.md), [software design patterns](plan-execution-pattern.md), [motion runtimes](concepts/runtimes.md), and more.

 ---